rhysd/vim-notes-cli/README.md

 ## Usage

+You can read manual by `:help vim-notes-cli` after installation.

 ### `:NotesSelect [{args}...]`

 It selects one (or multiple) of candidates with [peco][] or [fzf][] and opens selected notes with new Vim buffers.